Benjaspet/ponjo-docs/docs/elixir/ElixirPrivacy.md

 2. With your consent, we may disclose your information.

-Ponjo Studios stands firmly beside [Discord's privacy policy.](https://discord.com/privacy) Please join our [Discord server](https://ponjo.club/discord) for any questions.
+Ponjo Studios stands firmly beside [Discord's privacy policy.](https://discord.com/privacy)